aswinmohanme/blog/priv/content/posts/2022/01-14-superfast-liveview.md

 %{
-  title: "🌟🌟 Superfast Webapps using NextJS, Vercel, LiveView and Fly.io",
+  title: "Superfast Webapps using NextJS, Vercel, LiveView and Fly.io",
+  rating: 2,
   tags: ~w(elixir phoenix nextjs flyio),
   description: "IndiePaper has a NextJS frontend which proxies requests to the LiveView backend.
 This means that I can easily edit and serve the marketing pages separtely and make it available even when the main site goes down.
 This post outlines the setup."
 }